How to Turn Existing Savings into Passive Income

 If one manages to save $1,000 a month and make an investment return of 4% above inflation every year, then after 32 years of working, he or she will have about $750,000 of investable assets, which that person can draw down from at 4% a year, or $30,000 of spending money forever.

 With $30,000 of income every year coming from our nest egg, plus maybe $20,000 from government assistance/private pensions, we can expect to live quite comfortably on a $50,000 annual income.
 Not everyone is able to save $1,000 a month, but statistics show that men who live on the west coast like myself plan to save on average about $15,000 this year.
 So for most people, $1000/month of savings, if not more, is to be expected.
 One way I like to save is to cook my own meals most of the time because eating out can be quite costly.

 Personally my savings rate is about $1,500 to $2,000 a month thanks to my side hustles.
-So I plan to retire quite a bit earlier than 55. 😀 In fact, according to my latest net worth details which I publish every month, I already have over $750,000 of financial assets today. 😉
+So I plan to retire quite a bit earlier than 55.
+In fact, according to my latest net worth blog post, I already have over $750,000 of financial assets today. 😉